-Agile methodologies allow us to organize and plan, at both the group and individual levels, the tasks and projects that we must tackle on a daily basis at our organizations.
-There are a variety of techniques and tools available, but they all have a common goal: to boost output during working hours, increase the quality of final products, foster teamwork and improve internal communication within our organizations.
+Agile methodologies allow us to organise and plan, at both the group and individual levels, the tasks and projects that we must tackle on a daily basis at our organisations.
+There are a variety of techniques and tools available, but they all have a common goal: to boost output during working hours, increase the quality of final products, foster teamwork and improve internal communication within our organisations.

-It is important to emphasize that there is no single magic formula that serves all work teams alike.
-What’s important is to try out the different systems available until we discover which one or ones adapt best to the needs and objectives of our organization.
+It is important to emphasise that there is no single magic formula that serves all work teams alike.
+What’s important is to try out the different systems available until we discover which one or ones adapt best to the needs and objectives of our organisation.

-Dare to achieve the objectives of your projects through innovative methodologies, reinforcing teamwork and commitment to the organization.
+Dare to achieve the objectives of your projects through innovative methodologies, reinforcing teamwork and commitment to the organisation.